 What about supermassive galactic black holes in the centers of galaxies: are they really super-massive or is G super-large!
 The mass of Milky Way super-massive blackhole is in the range 105-109 solar masses.
 Geometric mean is n=107 solar masses and of the order of the standard value of R2/GN=n ∼ 107 .
 Could one think that this blackhole has actually mass in the range 1-100 solar masses and assignable to an intersection of galactic cosmic string with itself!
 How galactic blackholes are formed is not well understood.
 Now this problem would disappear.
 Galactic blackholes would be there from the beginning!

 The general conclusion is that only gravitational radiation allows to distinguish between different masses (M+m) for given G(M+m) in a system consisting of two masses so that classically scaling the opposite scalings of G and M is a symmetry.

-See the chapter About the Nottale's formula for hgr and the possibility that Planck length lP and CP2 length R are identical giving G= R2/ℏeff of "Physics in many-sheeted space-time" or the article Is the hierarchy of Planck constants behind the reported variation of Newton's constant?.
+See the chapter About the Nottale's formula for hgr and the relation between Planck length and CP2 length R of "Physics in many-sheeted space-time" or the article Is the hierarchy of Planck constants behind the reported variation of Newton's constant?.